dannydrinkwater/thefrontend/readme.md

 Project specific files and folders to be ignored.
 The contents of this file is quite minimal because **the majority of standard ignores should be set within a global .gitignore file.**

-If there isn't a global .gitignore file setup, here are some example additional entries for this file:

-    # OS Files
-    .DS_Store
-    .DS_Store?
-    Thumbs.db

 ### package.json

 Defines the dependecies required by Gulp for the tasks outlined above.